cjilbert504/git_fonky/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/git_fonky.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/git_fonky/blob/main/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on the [GitHub page](https://github.com/cjilbert504/git_fonky.) for the gem.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-## Code of Conduct

-Everyone interacting in the GitFonky project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/git_fonky/blob/main/CODE_OF_CONDUCT.md).